 Class 2 (c.1189-c.1190)

 All class 2 coins are attributed to the reign of Richard I. The bust frequently lacks a neck or collar, and the face tends to have a rounded outline.
-The king's hair is represented by a variable number of wiry curls on each side of the head, and his beard consists of a mass of wiry whiskers.
-The whiskers are confined to the chin, and do not extend up the side of the face.
+The king's hair is represented by a variable number of wiry curls on each side of the head, and his beard consists of a mass of wiry whiskers, which are often confined to the chin.
 The crown band almost invariably has five large pellets, as class 1.
 Coins of class 2 are most easily confused with those of class 1c, but can be differentiated from them by the form of the letter N.

 Class 3 (c.1190-c.1194)